skandlab/FRAGLE/README.md

 # Fragle
-Fragle is an easy to use machine learning based software that can detect and quantify tumor fraction for all cancer types.
-It can work on both low pass whole genome sequencing (as low as ~0.05X) and targeted sequencing cell free DNA data derived from blood.<br>
+Fragle is a fast and versatile method for detection and quantification of circulating tumor DNA (ctDNA) in blood plasma samples.
+Fragle is cancer-agnostic (tested across 8+ cancer types) and works from both plasma lpWGS (as low as ~0.05X) and targeted sequencing data.<br>
 <div align="center">
   <img src="Fragle_Overview.png" alt="Fragle_Overview" width="70%">
 </div>